 Hillsboro-deering High School

-Hillsboro-deering High School's student population of 342 students has declined by 10% over five school years.
+Hillsboro-deering High School's student population of 342 students has stayed relatively flat over five school years.

 The teacher population of 36 teachers has stayed relatively flat over five school years.

 Total Classroom Teachers

 Hillsboro-deering High School is ranked within the bottom 50% of all 455 schools in New Hampshire (based off of combined math and reading proficiency testing data) for the 2018-19 school year.